 The Membership Card takes very little power; 3v to 5v DC at 1ma, plus a few ma for each LED that is lit.
-You can use three 1.5v batteries, an old cellphone charger that outputs 5vdc, or even the solar panel from a scrapped calculator for power.
+You can use three 1.5v batteries, a single lithium 3.6v cell, an old cellphone charger that outputs 5vdc, or even the solar panel from a scrapped calculator for power.
 For example, a battery holder with three AA cells in a second Altoids tin works nicely.